Translations

 Saturday, December 12, 2009

-The following are photos from recent hikes on House Mountain in Knox County, where the Appalachian Irishman is forced, be economic necessity, to live at the moment, and Devil’s Nose, in the Appalachian Irishman’s native and beloved Hawkins County.
-Enjoy the views.
+The following are eight photographs from recent hikes on House Mountain in Knox County, where the Appalachian Irishman is forced to live, by economic necessity, at the moment, and Devil’s Nose, in the Appalachian Irishman’s native and beloved Hawkins County.
+Enjoy the views!

-These are from House Mountain, looking southeast then northwest, from two bluffs.
-For other entries on House Mountain, read My Mountain, House Mountain Winterland, and Best-Dressed Hiker.
+The five, below, are from House Mountain, looking southeast, then northwest, from two bluffs.
+I took the photographs during my hike, on 12/5/2009.
+For previous entries about House Mountain, read My Mountain, House Mountain Winterland, and Best-Dressed Hiker.

-These are of Devil’s Nose.
-First, see the mountain, from the south.
-Next, see the views, looking south, from the eastern bluff.
-For another entry on Devil’s Nose, read Devil's Nose Mountain, Hawkins County.
+The following three are from Devil’s Nose.
+The first, taken before my solo hike, on 11/23/2007, shows the mountain from the south.
+The other two, taken during the hike, on 11/28/2009, with my youngest brother, show the views, looking south, from the eastern bluff.
+For a previous article about Devil’s Nose, read Devil's Nose Mountain, Hawkins County.

 Tuesday, March 07, 2006

-Ah, so relaxing – the view from the eastern bluff of Devil's Nose in beloved Hawkins County!
+Ah, so relaxing, the view from the eastern bluff of Devil's Nose in my beloved Hawkins County!
 Get away from the trappings of modern life and wonder how you would have lived 150 or 200 years ago!
-The crunch of the leaves under foot, the smell of the cool fall air, and the beauty of the clear autumn sky invigorates the soul – making the struggle through the briars not too aggravating.
+The crunch of the leaves underfoot, the smell of the cool fall air, and the beauty of the clear autumn sky invigorate the soul, making the struggle through the briars not too aggravating.

-Yes, yes, my inaugural article (of yesterday, 3/6/2006) was a bit salty – overstatement for effect in my political persona.
-But the true Appalachian native enjoys the woods – hiking, camping, fishing, and hunting.
-He yearns for simpler times, when family lived and farmed together.
+Yes, yes, my inaugural article (of yesterday, 3/6/2006) was a bit salty, an overstatement for effect in my political persona.
+But this true Appalachian native enjoys the woods, hiking, camping, fishing, and hunting.
+He yearns for simpler times, when families lived and farmed together.
 You knew your neighbors, and they honestly cared for you.
-Times were hard, yes, but modern conveniences would not have been missed then – since they weren't around.
-People worked with their hands, staying better fit than today's "couch pizza."
+Times were hard, yes, but modern conveniences would not have been missed then, since they weren't around.
+People worked with their hands, staying better fit than today's “couch pizza.”
 (The potato, being an Irish staple, gets a bad rap.
 It is rather nutritious!)
 Churches were not mega, big business conglomerates but small, rural spiritual families.

 Okay, okay, I am romanticizing a bit, yes, but do you not feel the temptation to go back?
 What say you?